laprej/laprej-www/_drafts/teaching-statement.md

       First, the amount of code to examine is typically smaller.
       Second, by focusing on one component at a time they are "nearer" to the source of the problem.
       Third, it builds a sense of accomplishment as they eliminate bugs and see more and more tests passing.
-      The student needs to iterate faster when less experience is available.
+      Students needs to iterate faster when they have less experience.
       As the student becomes more confident and knowledgeable, less feedback is required.

   - heading: Problem Recognition